If you’re a real estate investor or real estate agent, this Evergreen marketing article could change the way you think about marketing your business.

 One way to do it is with your cell phone.
 You can record a video and upload it on Facebook.
 You can also take that video and upload it to your Carrot site (if you’re a Carrot member) and turn that video into a written blog post using our Video Post feature.
 That’s content.

-When people see your content and they see your expertise and personality, they are seeing your authority on that subject especially if they see it over and over again.
+When people see your content, and they see your expertise and personality, they see your authority on that subject, especially if they see it over and over again.

 It could be a written piece of content.
 It could be you in front of a chamber of commerce meeting.
 That is content, even though it’s in person.

-If you’re showing up to those networking meetings or meeting one-to-one at a coffee shop, that’s amazing, but you can only scale that so far.
-What happens during situations where there’s pandemics, like America and the whole world has been through recently?
+If you’re attending those networking meetings or meeting one-to-one at a coffee shop, that’s amazing, but you can only scale that so far.
+What happens during situations that pandemics, like America and the world, have been through in 2020?

 You can no longer show up to those big networking meetings.
 You can no longer go to the coffee shop and shake someone’s hand.

-We want you to be rooted in this authority or maybe even eventually branch up to the “celebrity” authority in your market.
+We want you to be rooted in this authority or eventually branch up to the “celebrity” authority in your market.